 Does My Trailer Need A Spare Tire?

-How Important Is A Spare Tire?
+How Important Is A Trailer Spare Tire?

 Front Mount SpareThe answer to this question comes best by thinking about how you use the trailer.
 If the trailer is rarely used, especially if it is stored in the sun where dry-rot is an issue, then a “good” spare is probably very important.
 Dry-rot and other issues that stem from infrequent use are the plague of trailers.

 There is one other point . . . one method of efficiency that works.
 When the same size wheels and tires are on both the trailer and the tow vehicle, then just the vehicle spare will accomplish the task for any of the wheels.
 (I did this for a lot of years.
-Unfortunately, it doesn’t work for my current setup.)
+Unfortunately, it does not work for my current setup.)
 If this works for you, then it accomplishes both situations.

 When A Spare Is Necessary